Visiting African Penguins at Boulders Beach in Simon's Town, South Africa by JetSettingFools.com

 African Penguin at Boulders Beach in Simon's Town, South Africa

-Rather than taking one of the Cape Town Penguins Tours (more on the top-rated Simon’s Town Tours at the end of the post), we decided to make the trip on our own.
-If you are planning a visit to see the Simon’s Town penguins on your own, instead of taking one of the organized day trips from Cape Town, we have a few tips of what you can expect.
+Rather than taking one of the Cape Town Penguins Tours, we decided to make the trip on our own.
+If you are planning doing the same, we have some honest advice of what you can expect!

 Viewing platforms to view penguins at Boulders Beach near Cape Town, South Africa